To begin the lesson, you may wish to read a book about food. Several are suggested in the Bibliography of Books About Food.

-and review the sections of the food pyramid.
-Ask the students to select
+Review the sections of the food pyramid with students.
+Ask them to select

 foods from any two sections of the food pyramid so that seven foods

 will be selected in all.
 Record the students' choices on the board or

 overhead projector.
 You might copy the colored pictures of the foods to

 transparency film for use on the overhead projector.

 Then ask volunteers to name how many foods came from each section of

 the food pyramid.
 Write the corresponding number sentence where all the

 students can see it.
 Now ask them to select seven foods in another way.

 Remind the students that they may use more than two addends if they